 The Academies have provided leadership in the past on controversial new areas of genetic research, such as recombinant DNA technology, human embryonic stem cell research, human cloning, and “gain-of-function” research.
-In keeping with these past efforts, the National Academy of Sciences and the National Academy of Medicine have launched a new initiative to inform decision making related to recent advances in human gene-editing research.
+In keeping with these past efforts, the National Academy of Sciences and the National Academy of Medicine have launched an initiative to inform decision-making related to recent advances in human gene-editing research.
 [Learn about related Academies’ studies and reports on genetic research]